ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 #### Cheat downloads:

-[**AIO-Switch-Updater**](https://github.com/HamletDuFromage/aio-switch-updater) to download cheats from this database directly on your Switch
+[**AIO-Switch-Updater**](https://github.com/HamletDuFromage/aio-switch-updater) to download cheats from this database directly on your Switch either as a batch download for all detected installed titles or as individual cheats for detected installed titles

 #### Overclocking:

-**You are responsible for your usage of these cheats and any overclock you decide to apply.**
+**You are responsible for your own usage of these cheats and any overclock settings you choose to apply!**

 [**sys-clk**](https://github.com/retronx-team/sys-clk) homebrew overclocking/underclocking system module and frontend